whales-collective/tiny-gordon/README.md

 ## Requirements

 - Docker Desktop + MCP Toolkit extension
-- Install the Docker MCP server
-- Optional:
 - Install the Brave MCP server (you need an API key - there is a free plan: https://brave.com/search/api/)
-  - Install the Fetch MCP server
+- Install the Fetch MCP server - *[optional]*

 ## Start all the Tiny Gordon Agent